kodecocodes/swift-algorithm-club/Ordered Set/README.md

 ```

 ## The Code
 We'll start by creating our internal representation for the Ordered Set.
 Since the idea of a set is similar to that of an array, we will use an array to represent our set.
-Furthermore, since we'll need to keep our set sorted, we need to compare the individual elemants.
+Furthermore, since we'll need to keep our set sorted, we need to compare the individual elements.
 Thus, any type must conform to the [Comparable Protocol](https://developer.apple.com/library/watchos/documentation/Swift/Reference/Swift_Comparable_Protocol/index.html).

 ``` swift
 public struct OrderedSet<T: Comparable> {